Reconnecting with Your Senses:

 ”Today I choose gentleness.”

-This simple act acts like an emotional GPS: it guides your mindset and helps you return to your intentions when the day gets hectic.
+This simple act acts like an emotional GPS: it directs your mindset and helps you return to your intentions when the day gets hectic.